 That said, it does not cover all different schema types available.

 The tool uses a simple “highlighter” method in which you select an item on the page to mark up, and verify whether Google got the correct information to include in the code.
-You can also use Google's structured data testing tool to verify the markup, and confirm that it is eligible for rich results in the search results.
+You can also use Google's rich results test to verify the markup and confirm that it is eligible for rich results in the search results.

 seoClarity’s Schema Builder is a handy Chrome plugin.